The historic, Heritage Listed 1875 Hobsonville Church & Settlers' Cemetery is at 1 Scott Road, Hobsonville, Auckland.

 Our Facebook link here.

-We provide updates on what is going on at the Church, graveyard and surrounding construction development, family histories, a mix of what we think people might find interesting to read.
+We provide updates on what is going on at the Church, graveyard and surrounding development, family histories, a mix of what we think people might find interesting to read.
+Any contributions please Get In Touch.

 Note: 'Clarks Chapel' at 7 Clarks Lane, Hobsonville is the former Brighams Creek Church at 1 Brighams Creek Road, Whenuapai relocated circa 2009 to the Clarks Lane Historic Heritage Area (HHA) to avoid demolition, and has a limited association with Hobsonville heritage.